yojan1226/gitactionpractice/README.md

-welcome to the sample github action workflow
+welcome to the sample github action workflows

+added workflows